Model Independent Bounds on the Non-Oscillatory Explanations of the MiniBooNE Excess: Tests of scenarios

-$(b)$ For $W_{ee} < 5$ MeV, the pair shows up in ND280 as 1sh event.
-This can be restricted by 1 shower searches of CCQE at ND280, as well as by PS191, NOMAD and MINER$\nu$A. Notice that this is indirect test which implies misidentification.
+$(b)$ For $W_{ee} < 5$ MeV, the $e^+e^-$ pairs show up in ND280 as $1sh-$events.
+Their number can be restricted by results of studies of the $e-$showers produced by the $\nu_e-$CCQE at ND280, as well as at PS191, NOMAD and MINER$\nu$A. Notice that this is an indirect test which relies on misidentification.